divy-14/Dominant-Colours/README.md

 # Dominant-Colours
-This is a Unsupervised Machine Learning Algorithm based on K- means clustering to identify the most dominant colours in an image
+This is an Unsupervised Machine Learning Algorithm based on K- means clustering to identify the most dominant colours in an image